whytekieran/ionic-assignment/www/README.md

 3)The app is extremely usable and is very straight forward to interact with for a user

-4)There nare dynamic elements for the user to interact with
+4)There are dynamic elements for the user to interact with

 5)Ive shown that ive attempted to manage my source code using standard tools There have also been multiple branches and commits to my github account with this project.